acl-nw-bootcamp/2018-fall/lectures/14-group-project/README.md

 * The site data must be modifiable by a user of the site (either a general user, account user, or admin user).
 * The web site must also utilize information from an external API.
 * 3rd party libraries should be used, such as JQuery, Handlebars, etc.
+* The web site should be designed in accordance with Mobile First practices.

 **Process:**